University of St Andrews School of Medicine: Medical degree programme

 At the end of the six-year programme, students will have completed their training as a doctor and graduate with MBChB/MBBS.

 First year

 In the first year of the course, the modules provide a scientific foundation for clinical practice.
 Students also commence communication and clinical skills training, alongside patient interaction, which continues throughout all three years.

 Second year

 The Honours programme, which runs through both second and third year, focuses in detail upon the normal function and dysfunction of specific physiological systems.
-Students attend a range of community based clinical placements.
+Students attend a range of community-based clinical placements.

 Third year

 In third year, the first semester focuses on complex integrative physiological systems (central nervous system and endocrine organs).
 Semester 2 is focused on a significant student-selected Honours research project, as well as the application of medicine and developing clinical skills.
 Students participate in secondary care based clinical placements.

+Scottish Community Orientated Medicine (ScotCOM)

+From September 2025 onwards, a five-year MB ChB will be offered to students with clinical training conducted in hospitals and healthcare settings across NHS Fife.
+The degree will have a unique focus on community healthcare.

 Scottish Graduate Entry Medicine (ScotGEM)

 ScotGEM is an intensive four-year graduate entry medicine programme run by the universities of St Andrews and Dundee in collaboration with four health boards: NHS Fife, Tayside, Highland and Dumfries and Galloway.

 The course is led for first and second year by the University of St Andrews and in third and fourth year by the University of Dundee.
 The course focuses on rural medicine and healthcare improvement with students living and studying in rural areas from second year onwards.

 The course undertook its first cohort of students in 2018 with the intention of graduating students in September 2022 and awarding a joint degree from the University of St Andrews and the University of Dundee.